geraldoramos/js-directory/README.md

 ## Contribute

 The database uses the JSON format under the folder `database`.
 The [site](https://js.directory) will update with the master branch periodically.
+Feel free to add new entries and submit a Pull Request.

 ## License